ADGEfficiency/energy-py-linear/docs/docs/how-to/complex-terms.md

 Name: chp-electric_generation_mwh, dtype: float64
 ```

 Let's now optimize the site with a demand charge.

-This demand charge has a minimum of 40 MW, and a charge of 200:
+This demand charge has a minimum of 40 MW, and a rate of 200 $/MWh:

 <!--phmdoctest-share-names-->
 ```python